 Common Sense on Vaping and Social Media

-Common Sense ran a poll through SurveyMonkey to find out about teen social behavior as it pertains to vaping, the newest form of smoking which could be as harmful as cigarettes.
+Common Sense ran a poll through SurveyMonkey to find out about teen social behavior as it pertains to vaping, the newest form of smoking that could be as harmful as cigarettes.
 That poll shows social media is a major factor in connecting teens with vaping.

 This particular poll comes on the heels of Common Sense launching a public education and advocacy campaign on the dangers of Big Tobacco and e-cigarettes.